 Tickets and Participation in the Festival

 All the outside events of the Rose Festival apart from the rose-picking rituals are free to enter.
-However, if you wish to reserve a seat for the parade or attend the Rose Queen and Mini Rose competitions, you should reserve a ticket.
+However, if you wish to reserve a seated-spot for the parade or attend the Rose Queen and Mini Rose competitions, you should reserve a ticket.

 Tickets for the rose-picking rituals cost 10-20 levs (5-10 euro) depending on which date and location you choose.